Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna thinks Gunnarr is a genuinely good person and considers him a friend.

 ### Example dialogue
+*These are real dialogues from stories featuring Rúna.*

 #### Main story
 - "Are you really?" *(Was curious about Ljörn's "curse" when she met him.)*
 - "Look!
 I think... uhm... berries!" *(Discovering a new kind of berry.)*